tulip/node-red-tulip-api/README.md

 ### Outputs

 - `msg.response`: The HTTP response from the API request.
-- `msg.payload`: The parsed response body
+- `msg.payload`: The parsed response body.

 ## Tulip API Auth Node